102365478/Shopping-Cart-RChain-dApp/README.md

     You can find more details on [CLOUDINARY](https://cloudinary.com/documentation/node_quickstart#4_transform_the_image).

-2. Because the project is based on hello-rchain, you need to clone my project and config the rchain following the guidance of [hello-rchain](https://github.com/Alice2O3/Hello-RChain).
+2. Because the project is based on hello-rchain, you need to clone **our** project and config the rchain following the guidance of [hello-rchain](https://github.com/Alice2O3/Hello-RChain).

+3. change directory to our project root directory, and install node packages.

+    ```bash
+    cd ~/Shopping-Cart-RChain-dApp
+    npm install
+    ```

+4. change directory to the bin directory, and install node packages.

+    ```bash
+    cd bin
+    npm install
+    ```

 ## Usage

-After cloning my dapp, `cd` to my project root directory.

-0. Make sure you have configed the rchain environment in `prerequisites 2`.
+0. Make sure you have configed the RChain and Cloudinary environment in `Prerequisites Deployment`.

-1. Delete everything in `rnode0` directory, copy everything from folder `rnode0 (override)` to folder `rnode0`.

-   Whenever you want to reset the blockchain, just copy everything from folder `rnode0 (override)` to folder `rnode0`.

-2. Starting rchain server
+1. change directory to our project root directory.

     ```bash
-    npm install
+    cd ~/Shopping-Cart-RChain-dApp
+    ```

+3. Delete everything in `rnode0` directory, copy everything from folder `rnode0 (override)` to folder `rnode0`.

+   Whenever you want to reset the blockchain, just override `rnode0` with `rnode0 (override)`.

+4. Start rchain server

+    ```bash
     npm run rnode
     ```

-3. In another terminal, cd to the `bin` directory of our project and run the following command to start nodejs server:
+5. In another terminal, cd to the `bin` directory of our project.

     ```bash
-    npm install
+    cd ~/Shopping-Cart-RChain-dApp/bin
+    ```

+6. Start node.js clinent.

+    ```bash
     npm run start
     ```

-4. Open your browse `localhost:3000` to use our dapp.
+8. Open your browse and open `localhost:3000` to use our dapp.

 ## Credits